Chicken Sloppy Joe Stuffed Potatoes

 - 1-1/2 teaspoons chili powder

 - 1/4 teaspoon ground black pepper

-- Lazy Cook’s Baked Potato: Use fork to poke several holes in each potato.
+- Use fork to poke several holes in each potato.
 Microwave potatoes on high 8 to 10 minutes or until tender.
-(Alternatively, if you’re non-lazy, potatoes can be baked in oven).

 - Slice off small portion of top of each potato.
-Use small spoon to scoop out some of potato flesh.
+Use small spoon to scoop out some of flesh of each potato.
 Spoon sloppy joe mixture into potatoes (Or, split each potato in half and top with sloppy joe mixture).
-Serve garnished with sour cream and chives.
+Serve topped with sour cream and chives.